 OceanBase Database also supports the CURSOR_SHARING_EXACT, MONITOR, PX_JOIN_FILTER, NO_PX_JOIN_FILTER, QB_NAME, READ_CONSISTENCY, QUERY_TIMEOUT, LOG_LEVEL, USE_PLAN_CACHE, TRANS_PARAM, TRACING, STAT, TOPK, and TRACE_LOG hints.

-OceanBase Database allows you to replace literals in an SQL statement with bind variables.
-This feature is controlled by the cursor_sharing variable.
-When cursor_sharing is set to exact, parameterization is not required.
+OceanBase Database allows you to replace literals in SQL statements with bind variables.
+This feature is controlled by the CURSOR_SHARING parameter.
+That is, when cursor_sharing='exact', you do not need to parameterize.
 For more information, see cursor_sharing.

-You can specify the CURSOR_SHARING_EXACT hint to instruct the optimizer to disable this behavior.
-If this hint is specified, OceanBase Database will not attempt to replace literals with bind variables when executing SQL statements, thereby implementing parameter rewrites.
+You can specify the CURSOR_SHARING_EXACT hint to indicate the optimizer to disable this behavior.
+When you specify this hint, OceanBase Database does not attempt to replace literals with bind variables during the execution of SQL statements, thereby enabling parameter rewriting.

 /*+ CURSOR_SHARING_EXACT */